Dean Fujioka: Getting his big break in Japan

 In 2017, Fujioka started an irregular appearance as an influencer in a news program, Saturday Station.
 His song "Unchained Melody" is used as the ending of it and of Sunday Station.
 He starred as an unfaithful man in the film Marriage and released his first EP "Permanent Vacation" as its theme song.
 Fujioka also starred in the TV series May I blackmail you? with Emi Takei, and released his second EP "Let it snow!" as its theme song.
 He appeared in the TV series Moribito II: Guardian of the Spirit and Totto-chan!.
 Furthermore, he appeared in the live action adaptation of the anime and manga Fullmetal Alchemist.
 In this film, he played the colonel Roy Mustang, one of the most popular characters in the story.

 In 2018, Fujioka held his first Japan tour entitled History In The Making 2018 and attracted 20,000 fans, including fans travelling to the concerts from overseas.
 He starred in the TV series The Count of Monte-Cristo: Great Revenge.
 His performance in this drama made Fujioka win the Best Leading Actor at the 12th Confidence Award Drama Prize.
 Furthermore, he released the single "Echo" as its theme song.
 The song is inspired by the "Wave" genre which attracted the attention in the worldwide club music scene.
 Its music video, in which he co-starred with Moga Mogami, received the Best Alternative Video at the MTV Video Music Awards Japan.

-Fujioka also appeared in the film Kids on the Slope and Recall and starred in the film The Man from the Sea, filmed in Jakarta.
+Fujioka also appeared in the films Kids on the Slope and Recall and starred in the film The Man from the Sea, filmed in Jakarta.